 Symptoms of diabetes

-Many people with diabetes have no symptoms at all.
-As a result, the absence of symptoms does not necessarily mean the absence of diabetes.
+Many people with diabetes have no signs of the disease at all.
+However, the lack of symptoms does not necessarily mean the absence of diabetes.

-Many of the symptoms of type 1 and type 2 diabetes are the same, since both affect the body's ability to regulate blood sugar.
-Those symptoms include:
+When symptoms occur, many of the effects of type 1 and type 2 diabetes are the same since both affect blood sugar regulation in the body.
+Symptoms include:

 - increased hunger and thirst